Home Equity Agreement: A Solution for Loan Rejection

 If you’ve been turned down for a personal, auto, home equity, or other type of loan and own a home, you may still be able to obtain funding by taking advantage of a home equity agreement (HEA).
-Also known as a home equity investment or HEI, a home equity agreement can be helpful to homeowners seeking alternative financing.
+Also known as a home equity investment (HEI), an HEA can be helpful to homeowners seeking alternative financing.

-What is a Home Equity Agreement (HEA)
+What is a Home Equity Agreement

 Difference Between an HEA and a Loan

 Also, most personal loans, home equity loans, and lines of credit require a decent credit score, but someone with a bad credit score as low as 500 can get approved for a home equity agreement without jumping through hoops.
-Moreover, an HEA doesn’t appear on your credit report, other than maybe a hard pull of your credit for verification purposes, or if you default on the agreement.

 HEA versus HELOC

 A home equity line of credit, or HELOC, is similar to a home equity sharing agreement in that you’re using the equity in your home to gain access to money.
 However, with a HELOC, you are borrowing the money.
-And with an HEA, you share the equity in your home as an investment.
+With an HEA, you share the equity in your home as an investment.

-A HELOC is a revolving line of credit that works like a credit card where you draw money out of your account whenever you want, up to your credit limit, and you can reuse the funds you pay back.
-You are charged interest on the borrowed funds if they are not repaid within a certain amount of time, around a month, while there is no interest accrual with an HEA, and you receive all of the funds upfront.
+A HELOC is a revolving line of credit that works like a credit card.
+You can withdraw money from your account whenever you want, up to your credit limit, and you can reuse the funds you pay back.

 With a HELOC, a bank, credit union, or other lender will offer a credit line based on the available equity in your home and use your debt, income, and credit score as guiding factors in determining your overall eligibility.